 Connecticut Warblers are skulkers.
 They often walk along the ground in areas with fairly dense cover, strutting like an Ovenbird.
 If you are very lucky, one will perch motionless on a branch for a long period.
 Here is a video of a Connecticut Warbler taken by Bill Hohenstein.

 Connecticut Warblers are large and stocky.
-The males have a gray hood, the females a grayish-brown hood, and first-fall birds a brownish hood.
+In the fall, the males have a gray hood, the females a grayish-brown hood, and first-fall birds a brownish hood.
 All plumages have a bold white eyering, a yellow belly, an olive back, and yellow undertail coverts.
 Because other warbler species have a gray hood and an eyering, observing behavior can provide important identification clues.

 You are not likely to hear the song of a Connecticut Warbler at Monticello Park.
 The song is a loud and explosive series of notes, sounding like chuppy-chuppy-chuppy-chuppy-chuppy-chup.Hear the vocalizations of the Connecticut Warbler.